dev-xero/sos-client/README.md

 ### Run

-1. Open the project in Anrdoid Studio
+1. Open the project in Android Studio
-2. Connect your Anroid device or emulator
+2. Connect your Android device or emulator
 3. Click Run or F10

 ## Libraries